francescopiocirillo/java-rpn-scientific-calculator/README.md

 6. 🚀 **Final Release and Live Demo**

-> All milestones and deadlines were met — reflecting a real-world agile workflow within an academic structure.
+> All milestones and deadlines were met, reflecting a real-world agile workflow within an academic structure.

 * * *